-- Anchor the changes in corporate culture as standard operating procedure and reinforce why change is necessary and embracing it is part of your company culture.
+- Anchor the changes in corporate culture as a standard operating procedure, reinforce why change is necessary, and embrace it as part of your company culture.

-If you have a more agile team, this model’s iterative short-term wins and building based on what you learn as you go, sync nicely with the agile methodology.
+If you have a more agile team, this model's iterative process syncs nicely with the agile methodology.

-Okay so maybe this one isn’t as common yet, but it soon will be, so you might as well get ahead of the curve!
+OK, so maybe this one isn't as common yet, but it soon will be, so you might as well get ahead of the curve.

-Kim Scott outlines the GSD model (get stuff done) in her bestselling book, Radical Candor, which is a process of the following steps:
+Kim Scott outlines the GSD model in her bestselling book, Radical Candor, the following process:

-- Listen: Listen to the ideas of your team and create a culture where they listen to each other.
+- Listen: Listen to your team's ideas and create a culture where they listen to each other.

 - Clarify: Make sure these ideas aren't crushed before everyone has a chance to understand their potential usefulness.

-- Debate: Create an environment where it’s okay to debate and make the ideas even better.
+- Debate: Create an environment where it's OK to critique, debate, and improve ideas.

 - Decide: Select the idea that will best solve the issue.